stavkinreich/COMPSCI520Project/README.md

 1. Download this repository.
 2. Setup your own TMDB API key-token pair.
-3. Run two terminals, one for the frontend and one for the backend.
+3. Run three terminals, one for the frontend, one for the backend and one for the machine learning model.
 4. In one terminal, go into the backend directory and run

 ```